What actually is jet lag?

-With the joy of travelling the world back on our agendas, we spoke with Dr Rebecca Robbins, a Sleep Expert to Savoir, who shared with us tips that’ll help you combat the jet lag and make the most out of your time away.
+With the joy of travelling the world back on our agendas, we spoke with Sleep Scientist, Dr Rebecca Robbins, who shared with us tips that’ll help you combat the jet lag and make the most out of your time away.

 Jet lag happens when you alter your circadian cycle, which is your body’s natural internal process that regulates the sleep-wake cycle.
 This cycle repeats roughly every 24 hours.
 Entering a new time zone rapidly – for example when travelling by plane, creates a disconnect between your internal time and external environment.